Legal Coordinator — BARBRI

 Structure & Layout of the Bar Exam

-The Bar exam is a gruelling, two-day examination: 6 hours each day.
+The bar exam is a grueling, two-day examination: 6 hours each day.
 Stamina and endurance under timed pressure will be crucial elements to passing the exams.
 There are three different components to the Uniform Bar Exam (UBE):

 - Multistate Essay Exam topics include: